Add Code To Head

 Description

-If you wish to add any custom HTML to the bottom of each page’s head, then this plugin is for you.
-For example, you can add some custom CSS, a link to an external javascript file or something else.
+If you wish to add any custom HTML to each page’s header, then this plugin is for you.

 Acknowledgements